Auction Selling Tips

 Internet Selling at Auction Methodology

 Internet Auctions are typically used as a way to sell special collections and small antiques that only appeal to a very selective buyer base.
-Assets are brought to our Internet sales division, and each item is photographed , a description is written for each item, which is posted to an Internet auction such as E-bay.
-The process of selling at auction on the Internet only auction is the longest auction to administer because of the length of time it takes to research the items for auction; however in special situations it produces the highest possible revenue for our sellers.
+Assets are brought to our Internet sales division.
+Each item is photographed and described in detail.
+Both photos and written description are posted to an Internet auction such as E-bay.
+The process of selling in an Internet-only auction is one that is the longest to administer because of the length of time it takes to research the items for auction; however, in special situations it produces the highest possible revenue for our sellers.

 Private Selling at Auction Methodology